The Data Recovery Process

 Data Recovery Cost

 All in-lab (Priority Service) cases include a free, personalized diagnostic evaluation by our Data Recovery experts and a no-risk, free data recovery quote.
-This free evaluation allows Eboxlab technicians to better gauge how much work will be needed for your individual case.
-Based on this evaluation, Eboxlab will send you a no-strings, no-surprises estimate of how much your case will cost.
+This free evaluation allows Etekkers technicians to better gauge how much work will be needed for your individual case.
+Based on this evaluation, Etekkers will send you a no-strings, no-surprises estimate of how much your case will cost.

 Many factors affect the cost of data recovery.
 A 160GB hard drive with minor problems can be recovered easier than a severely damaged 1GB hard drive.